Timothy Michael Donnelly

 - CLOSE CONTEST: Donnelly narrowly lost a spot in the 2016 General election when Rita Ramirez-Dean defeated him by 1,022 votes (0.9%).

-- Legal Troubles: In January 2012, Donnelly was cited for posession of a firearm after Transportation Security Administration agents discovered a .45-caliber Colt Mark IV (with four rounds in the magazine and a spare magazine with five additional rounds) in Donnelly's carry-on bag as he passed through the TSA checkpoint at LA/Ontario International Airport.
-In February, he charged with two misdemeanors; carrying a loaded firearm in a public place and possession of a prohibited item in an airport sterile area.
+- Legal Troubles: In January 2012, Donnelly was cited for posession of a firearm after Transportation Security Administration (TSA) agents discovered a .45 caliber Colt Mark IV (with four rounds in the magazine and a spare magazine with five additional rounds) in Donnelly's carry-on bag as he passed through the TSA checkpoint at LA/Ontario International Airport.
+In February, he charged with two misdemeanors; carrying a loaded firearm in a public place and possession of a prohibited item in "an airport sterile area".
 In March 2012, he pleaded no contest and was sentenced to three years of probation and a $2,215 fine.
+The firearm, was registered to Barbara Edith Burbeck, who said she had sold it more than a decade before.
+Donnelly claimed to have purchased it five years but no record of that transaction was found.
 An interesting note is that the TSA spokesperson who spoke to press about the incident was Nico Melendez (husband of Melissa Melendez).

 - TSA BLOG: Donnelly's was the 8th of what would eventually be 1,556 firearms discovered in carry-on bags at airport checkpoints nationally in 2012.
 [Source]